AliSot2000/CSSMALG/code/map-input-json-spec.md

 ## Example from the map export:
 Note that roads would have a "oppositeStreetId" if they would have an opposite.

+If the traffic controller is not given by Jan, he puts "NONE" in the traffic controller field.

 ```json
 {
   "roads": [